Hot Pursuit (2015 film)

-Hot Pursuit is a 2015 American action comedy film directed by Anne Fletcher and distributed by Warner Bros.
+Hot Pursuit is a 2015 American action comedy film produced by New Line Cinema, Metro-Goldwyn-Mayer Pictures, and Pacific Standard and distributed by Warner Bros.
 Pictures.
-It was written by David Feeney and John Quaintance.
-Its story follows a police officer assigned to protect the widow of a drug boss from corrupt cops and criminals who want her dead as they race through Texas to avoid detection.
-It stars Reese Witherspoon and Sofía Vergara.
+The film was directed by Anne Fletcher, from a screenplay written by David Feeney and John Quaintance, and stars Reese Witherspoon and Sofía Vergara.
+The story follows a police officer assigned to protect the widow of a drug boss from corrupt cops and criminals who want her dead as they race through Texas to avoid detection.

-The film was produced by New Line Cinema, Metro-Goldwyn-Mayer, and Pacific Standard and was released on May 8, 2015.
-It grossed $13.9 million during its opening weekend and $51.4 million worldwide, against a budget of $35 million.
-It received negative reviews from critics, and has a 8% approval rating based on 179 reviews on Rotten Tomatoes.
+Hot Pursuit was released on May 8, 2015.
+It received negative reviews from critics, and grossed $51.4 million worldwide against a budget of $35 million.

 Plot

 Rose Cooper is a San Antonio Police Department officer whose work ethic is too intense.
-Following an incident in which the mayor's son yells "Shotgun!", setting him on fire by tasing him while he carried an alcoholic drink, Cooper's ineptness in the field has her assigned to the evidence locker.
+Following an incident in which Cooper sets the mayor's son on fire by tasering him while he carried an alcoholic drink (after he yelled "shotgun!"), her ineptness in the field has her assigned to the evidence locker.

-Cooper's commanding officer, Captain Emmett, gives her a secret assignment to join Deputy US Marshal Jackson, protecting Felipe Riva and his wife Daniella.
+Cooper's commanding officer, Captain Emmett, gives her a secret assignment to join U.S. Marshal Jackson, protecting Felipe Riva and his wife Daniella.
 Riva must testify against cartel leader Vicente Cortez.
 At the Riva home, a pair of masked assassins and a different pair of assassins kill Jackson and Felipe while Cooper and Daniella are upstairs.
 Daniella grabs one suitcase, containing many pairs of shoes, and the women flee in Riva's car.
 When Daniella later tries to run off, Cooper handcuffs herself to her.

 They are found by Cooper's fellow officers Dixon and Hauser.
-Cooper realizes the officers are one of the assassin teams when she sees the longhorn tattoo, so they escape and head for Dallas, where Daniella can testify against Cortez.
+Cooper realizes the officers are one of the assassin teams when she sees the Longhorn tattoo.
+They escape and head for Dallas, where Daniella can testify against Cortez.

-The women learn Cooper is now labelled a fugitive fleeing with Daniella.
-A tractor trailer plows into the car, spraying hidden cocaine everywhere.
+The women learn Cooper is now labeled a fugitive fleeing with Daniella.
+A tractor-trailer plows into the car, spraying hidden cocaine everywhere.
 Cooper gets the truck driver to drop them at a store, where Daniella and the very high Cooper change their clothes.
 When the assassins show up, they stow away in a horse trailer hooked to a pickup truck.
-When the truck stops Cooper tries to steal it, but the owner, Red, reappears with a gun.
+When the truck stops, Cooper tries to steal it, but the owner, Red, reappears with a gun.
 She and Daniella flee, find another pickup, and drive away.

 The ladies continue bonding, with Cooper admitting her rigid, by-the-books nature has made it difficult to meet a man.
 They are surprised to find a man named Randy sleeping in the back of the pickup.
 He is a felon with an ankle bracelet for viciously assaulting his sisters' abusive boyfriends.
 Cooper agrees to take off the bracelet in exchange for Randy's help.
 Daniella is pleased to see Randy flirting with Cooper.